Question

 Resume Experts • 10+ Years Experience

-The word "supervised" describes overseeing the work of others, but it's become one of the most overused terms on resumes.
-While supervision is a legitimate responsibility, simply stating you "supervised" employees doesn't capture the full scope of your leadership impact or the specific value you brought to your organization.
+The word "supervised" describes overseeing the work of others, but it's one of the most overused terms on resumes today.
+While supervision is a legitimate management responsibility, using this generic term fails to capture the depth and impact of your leadership abilities.

-Supervised is not inherently bad to have on your resume—it's just not as compelling as other words that demonstrate your leadership style, management philosophy, and the tangible outcomes you achieved.
-The problem with "supervised" is that it's passive and doesn't tell recruiters how you actually influenced, developed, or motivated your team members.
+Supervised is not necessarily bad to have on your resume, it's just not as compelling as other words that demonstrate your specific leadership style and achievements.
+The problem with "supervised" is that it's passive and doesn't showcase the results you delivered or the methods you used to guide your team.

 Better Alternatives to Use Instead